How To Create A To Do List In WordPress

 Use Auto Paragraphs

-If enabled (‘Yes’), automatic paragraphs are used to display content in your to-do list items.
+If this option is enabled, automatic paragraphs are used to display content in your to-do list items.

 Integrate with Post Planner

-If you are running a collaborative website or blog, you can integrate the Cleverness To-Do List plugin with a plugin called WordPress Post Planner, developed by the same plugin author that helps to make the process of managing a multi-author WordPress site easier …
+If you are running a multi-author site or blog, you can integrate the Cleverness To Do List plugin with a plugin called WordPress Post Planner, developed by the same plugin author to help make managing a multi-author WordPress site easier …

-When you have finished configuring your plugin options in this section, remember to click the ‘Save Changes’ button …
+After configuring your options, remember to click the ‘Save Changes’ button …

 Advanced Settings

-Once you have configured the general settings, click on the ‘Advanced Settings’ tab to proceed …
+After configuring the general settings, click on the ‘Advanced Settings’ tab to continue …

-This tab lets you customize your To-Do lists, assign to-do tasks to other users and carry out plugin database maintenance.
+This area lets you customize your To Do lists, assign to-do tasks to other users and perform plugin database maintenance tasks.

 Let’s step through how to configure the plugin’s ‘Advanced Settings’ section …